margalordyzd/Athena-DecentralizedSearchEngine/README.md

   * Web3.js to comunicate with the contract.
   * IPFS for the storage of the actual websites.
   * OpenZeppelin to improve the security of the contract.
+  * SafeMath modules to avoid overflow and Underflow flaws.

 ### Athena websites: